ALEXANDRA ROAD'S LEIGHTON HOUSE - A REVISIT

 The Press nescient of the flaws in their research, bought into it and headlines followed but, as Oscar Wilde could have told them: "The truth is rarely pure and never simple."

-In her book "Bertie: A Life of Edward VII", Jane Ridley - a Professor of Modern History - suggests another possible angle to the story:
+Dr. Jane Ridley - a Professor of Modern History at the University of Buckingham - gives us another angle to the story:

-Maybe Lillie lived there for a relatively short period or only used the house - or part of it - occasionally …
+Maybe Lillie did not buy or lease Leighton House herself.
+Perhaps arrangements were made; maybe Lillie lived there for a relatively short period or only used the house or part of it, occasionally (...)

-☼ By the same token, one would not find her name (Emilie Charlotte Le Breton/ Langtry) or, that of any other woman, on the Electoral Registers - and much less on Poll Books (discontinued in 1872) - as women were not allowed to vote until The Representation of the People Act in 1918.
+By the same token, one would not be able to find her name (Emilie Charlotte Le Breton-Langtry) or, that of any other woman, on the Electoral Registers - and much less on Poll Books (discontinued in 1872) - as women were not allowed to vote until The Representation of the People Act in 1918.

-One thing seems certain; the moment Lillie was seen entering or leaving the house - with or without the Prince - rumours would have started and, as the saying goes, "a tale never loses in the telling".
+One thing seems certain; the moment Lillie was seen entering or leaving the house - with or without the Prince - rumors would have started and, as the saying goes, "a tale never loses in the telling".

 The question remains: